All Episodes

 Oh, that's great.

-Well, what Theron, just before we go any further, what kind of name is that?
+Theron, just before we go any further, what kind of name is that?

-Uh it's actually uh of Cajun origin, I think.
+It's actually of Acadian origin, I think.

 Oh, right.

-So that would be that's what was confusing me.
+So that would be, that's what was confusing me.

 You've Americanized it.

-Well, I don't I don't know.
+Well, I don't know.

-It's it's a very unusual name.
+It's a very unusual name.

-Well well, that's good.
+Well, that's good.

 Don't go sissying it up by sticking an accent on the E or anything.